 - You must consider yourself digitally literate, have an outgoing personality and show passion in the classroom.

 - Prior teaching experience is preferred, but not required.

 I’m not brave enough to do this yet, but it’s certainly on my bucket list: Write a book.

 However, one of our contributors, Steve Gillman, took the leap.
 He wrote a book about ultralight backpacking.
 It only took him a few days (holy cow), and he had it published on Amazon’s Kindle Direct Publishing platform.

-Over time, Gillman’s banked about $2,000 from the ebook in a very passive manner with no promotion.
-He outlined how to get started with self-publishing for Kindle.
+Over time, Gillman’s banked up to $350 a month from the ebook in a very passive manner with no promotion.
+He outlined how to get started self-publishing on Kindle.

-Her blog offers a seven-day introductory course to get you started.
+She offers a free introductory workshop to help you get started.
 She estimates you can make about 35 cents per proofread page.
-If you can get through about 50 pages an hour, you can bank $17.50/hour.
+If you can get through about 50 pages an hour, you can bank $17.50 an hour.

 Bonus: Reading list dried up?
-Dive into our favorite personal finance books.
+Dive into our favorite books about investing.

 Carson Kohler ([email protected]) is a staff writer at The Penny Hoarder.
 She was never a strong reader… until she was fitted with her first pair of glasses in second grade.